 Some employers might say not to apply if you have a criminal record.
 That could be employment discrimination.
-If that happens to you, contact the EEOC.
+If that happens to you, contact the Equal Employment Opportunity Commission (EEOC).
 Find more information on arrest and conviction records in employment decisions at the EEOC website.

-Laws in your city or state might impact whether or when employers can ask you about and run a background check for your criminal history or credit history.
+Laws in your city or state might impact if or when employers can ask you about and run a background check for your criminal or credit history.
 Here are some things to consider:

-When employers hire a background reporting company in the business of compiling background information and history, certain rules apply:
+When employers hire a background reporting company in the business of compiling information on people's background and history, certain rules apply:

-- The employer must tell you they could use the information to decide about hiring, promoting, or firing you.
+- The employer must tell you they could use the information to make decisions about hiring, promoting, or firing you.
 They must give you this information in writing and in a standalone document.
 They must also get your written permission before asking the company to run a background check.

 - An employer must take certain steps before they decide not to hire, keep, or promote you because of something in the report.
-They must give you a copy of the report and a “Summary of Rights” that tells you how to contact the background reporting company.
+They must give you a copy of the report and a “Summary of Rights” that tells you about your rights under the Fair Credit Reporting Act.

-In some instances, it’s legal for an employer to deny you a job or a promotion based on information in your background report.
-Sometimes it’s a mistake.
-In other instances, the employer’s decision to deny you a job or a promotion might be based on discrimination.
-If you don’t get a job or a promotion because of information in your background report, the employer must tell you the following verbally, in writing, or electronically
+There are times it’s legal for an employer to deny you a job or a promotion based on information in your background report.
+Other times, the employer’s decision to deny you a job or a promotion might be based on discrimination.
+If you don’t get a job or a promotion because of information in your background report, the employer must tell you the following verbally, in writing, or electronically:

 - the name, address, and phone number of the background reporting company